Featured StoryThe U.S. dollar has been the world's de facto reserve currency for almost 90 years.

 Why There's No Real Inflation (Yet)

-According to Milton Friedman, "inflation is always and everywhere a monetary phenomenon."
+According to Nobel Prize-winning economist Milton Friedman, "inflation is always and everywhere a monetary phenomenon."

-But today inflation is only running at around 2%--well below where it should be according to his monetarist theories.
+But today inflation is only running at around 2% - well below where it should be, according to Milton's monetarist theories.

 U.S. Dollar Forecast: How to Play A Short-Term Rally and Defend a Long-Term Crash